 Armstrong World Industries is a 150-year-old company and one of the world’s leading manufacturers of floors, ceilings and cabinets.
-While it offers products designed for commercial and residential use, most of its products are used in commercial buildings.
+The company began using asbestos in the 1930s and continued to manufacture and distribute asbestos-containing products until the 1970s.

 Over the next few decades, thousands of new asbestos claims were brought against Armstrong and the company paid millions of dollars as courts ruled they knowingly disregarded the health of its employees and consumers by using asbestos in its products.

 In 1991, Miller v.
 Armstrong World Industries Inc. turned into a precedent-setting case for asbestos litigation.
 Raymond Miller was an insulator from 1946 to 1951 and knowingly handled asbestos products from Armstrong, but did not know asbestos was dangerous.